Please select your location and preferred language where available.

 Software-Enabled Flash™ Technology

-Hyperscalers are looking to evolve and redefine the use of flash in their data centers.
-What is needed to accelerate this trend are tools that leverage the native speed and flexibility of flash, coupled with the ease of software-defined storage.
+Hyperscalers are looking to evolve and redefine the use of flash memory in their data centers.
+What is needed to accelerate this trend are tools that leverage the native speed and flexibility of flash memory, coupled with the ease of software-defined storage.

 Software-Enabled Flash™ (SEF) technology supports this emerging paradigm by fundamentally redefining the relationship between the host and solid-state storage.
 Software-Enabled Flash technology consists of purpose-built, media-centric flash hardware focused on hyperscaler requirements, with an open source API and libraries to provide the functionality hyperscalers demand.